taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/faq.md

 Theres no need to hardcode in this engine, meanwhile in Psych Engine, to add custom states and other features outside of gameplay you have to edit the source code.

+## <h2 id="this-vs-yoshi" sidebar="Should i use Yoshi Engine">I'm unsure whether to use this engine or Yoshi Engine</h2>

+This engine is the predecessor of Yoshi Engine, which was created by the same person as this engine.
+Yoshi Engine is no longer maintained, and has been deprecated, and has been replaced by Codename Engine.

-## I'm unsure whether to use this engine or Forever Engine, FPS Plus or Kade Engine
+## <h2 id="this-vs-forever-engine-fps-plus-kade" sidebar="Should i use Other Engines">I'm unsure whether to use this engine or Forever Engine, FPS Plus or Kade Engine</h2>

 To understand, Forever Engine, FPS Plus and Kade Engine are engines that rely purely on source code, while Codename relies heavily on soft coding.
 So if you prefer to keep using source code use one of those 3 engines.
 Forever Engine has a cleaner base and doesn't add too much onto the gameplay, FPS Plus also offers clean source code but also includes fun new additions to the base, and Kade Engine is a more hardcore-rhythm focused engine with a lot of features to enhance gameplay and stuff, also includes a basic LUA system(pretty unoptimized tho)

-## I'm unsure whether to use this engine or Yoshi Engine

-This engine is the predecessor of Yoshi Engine, which was created by the same person as this engine.
-Yoshi Engine is no longer maintained, and has been deprecated, and has been replaced by Codename Engine.

-## Where did Yoshman29 go?
+## <h2 id="yoshman29-left">Where did Yoshman29 go?</h2>

 > I left cause i was quickly losing interest in FNF and tbh the expectations were getting high and it was weighting on me
 >